NASA Chooses Bacula Enterprise to Back Up IBM HPSS

-NASA Langley was using SyncSort Backup Express (“BEX”) backed by an IBM High-Performance Storage System (HPSS) hierarchical storage management system to backup 250TB of data from some 300 scientific computing and mission support systems.
+A vast number of NASA sites are now relying on Bacula Enterprise to protect its data, to a greater extent than any other backup solution.
+One example is NASA Langley, which was using SyncSort Backup Express (“BEX”) backed by an IBM High-Performance Storage System (HPSS) hierarchical storage management system to backup 250TB of data from some 300 scientific computing and mission support systems.
 In 2013 NASA Langley began evaluating various products to replace BEX; alternative software products evaluated included Amanda Enterprise, Arkeia, Commvault Simpana and Bacula Enterprise.

-“Of those evaluated, Bacula Enterprise was the only product that worked with HPSS out -of-the-box without vendor development. provided multi-user access (Bweb), had encryption compliant with Federal Information Processing Standards, did not include capacity-based licensing model, and was available within budget”, said Mr. Barkstrom, Systems Administrator at SSAI (NASA Langley contractor).
+“Of those evaluated, Bacula Enterprise was the only product that worked with HPSS out -of-the-box without vendor development. provided multi-user access (BWeb), had encryption compliant with Federal Information Processing Standards, did not have a capacity-based licensing model, and was available within budget”, said Mr. Barkstrom, Systems Administrator at SSAI (NASA Langley contractor).

-NASA Langley decided that Bacula Enterprise was the solution able to meet the stated requirements.
+NASA Langley decided that Bacula Enterprise was the solution able to meet its rigorous requirements.
 The deployment period was about 4 months to migrate all clients from the old system to Bacula, and was extended over that period to allow for tape media migration from BEX to Bacula data in HPSS.
 The most important criteria in NASA’s selection of Bacula were:

 NASA Langley’s IBM HPSS implementation consists of an Oracle SL8500 tape library using Oracle T1OOOC tape drives (STB) providing a sliding capacity file system to Bacula for its disk volumes, presently l.5PB in size.
 Current capacity of Bacula backups are 300TB client-side and 750TB serverside, with a 225GB Bacula catalog database.
 An additional 24-tape LT0-4 library is managed by Bacula.

-The impressive flexibility of Bacula to handle multiple libraries, multiple storage servers, encrypt backups, provide centralized management and provide additional features such as Bare Metal Recovery met and exceeded the selection criteria.
+The impressive flexibility of Bacula to handle multiple libraries, multiple storage servers, encrypt backups, provide centralized management, significantly increase data security and provide additional features such as Bare Metal Recovery met and exceeded the selection criteria.